 Dining Services and the GWorld Card

 The GWorld card, which is your GW identification card, can also be used as a prepaid debit card for all university dining facilities and a number of GW off-campus retail partners.
 With the GWorld card, you can prepay your account so that there is no bill at the point of service and no need to carry cash for meals on campus.
-Although locations where the GWorld card is accepted may vary, the places on campus that accept the card include the Marvin Center Convenience Store and Itza Pizza in the Mitchell Hall Courtyard Cafe.
-If you want to establish an account, visit the GWorld Office, which is located on the fifth floor of the Marvin Center (800 21st Street, N.W.).
+Although locations where the GWorld card is accepted may vary, the places on campus that accept the card include the University Student Center Convenience Store and Itza Pizza in the Mitchell Hall Courtyard Cafe.
+If you want to establish an account, visit the GWorld Office, which is located on the fifth floor of the University Student Center (800 21st Street, N.W.).

 Local Area Dining

 A wide variety of restaurants can be found within walking distance of the campus.
 Some local area restaurants may offer discounts to GW students and employees.

 The university's library collections are housed in the Melvin Gelman Library (the general library of the university), the Eckles Library on the Mt.
 Vernon campus, the Virginia Science and Technology Library, the Jacob Burns Law Library, and the Himmelfarb Health Sciences Library.
 These collections contain more than 1,800,000 volumes, including more than 18,000 serial titles.

 The libraries strive to fulfill the curricular and research needs of the students and faculty.
 The libraries subscribe to an enormous number of electronic research databases, which can be accessed both on and off campus.
 In addition, library staff assist all members of the university community in using the rich resources of the Washington area and the unusual opportunities they offer for extensive research.